Cosmological parameter inference with Bayesian statistics: Fitting a straight-line

 \subsection{Case 1}

-In this example we start by considering that our measurements for a given theory (a straight-line $y=a+bx$) are given by the data shown in left panel of Figure \ref{data_1}.
-These two datasets, D1 and D2, were generated from the line $y=3+2x$, adding a gaussian error to each point.
-For D1 we add an error with a standard deviation $\sigma_1 = 0.3$, while for D2 we use $\sigma_2 = 0.2$.
-Then, we would like to estimate the parameters of the model, i.e. $a$ and $b$.
-We will analyse this data with and without the hyperparameter method and discuss in detail our results. \\
+In this example, we start by considering that our measurements for a given theory (a straight-line $y=a+bx$) are given by the data shown in the upper panel of Figure \ref{data_1}.
+The two datasets, D1 and D2, were generated from the same line $y=3+2x$, adding a gaussian error to each point.
+For D1, we added an error with a standard deviation $\sigma_1 = 0.3$, while, for D2 we use $\sigma_2 = 0.2$.
+Then, we would like to estimate the parameters of the model, i.e., $a$ and $b$.
+We will analyze this data with and without the hyperparameter method and discuss in detail our results.